redis-performance/redis-benchmark-go/README.md

 $ redis-benchmark-go --help
 Usage of redis-benchmark-go:
   -a string
     	Password for Redis Auth.
   -c uint
     	number of clients. (default 50)
   -d uint
     	Data size of the expanded string __data__ value in bytes.
 The benchmark will expand the string __data__ inside an argument with a charset with length specified by this parameter.
 The substitution changes every time a command is executed. (default 3)
   -debug int
     	Client debug level.
   -h string
     	Server hostname. (default "127.0.0.1")
   -l	Loop.
 Run the tests forever.
+  -multi
+    	Run each command in multi-exec.
   -n uint
-        Total number of requests (default 100000)
+    	Total number of requests (default 10000000) -oss-cluster
+    	Enable OSS cluster mode.
   -p int
     	Server port. (default 12000)
   -r uint
     	keyspace length.
 The benchmark will expand the string __key__ inside an argument with a number in the specified range from 0 to keyspacelen-1.
 The substitution changes every time a command is executed. (default 1000000)
   -random-seed int
     	random seed to be used. (default 12345)
+  -resp int
+    	redis command response protocol (2 - RESP 2, 3 - RESP 3) (default 2)
+  -rps int
+    	Max rps.
+If 0 no limit is applied and the DB is stressed up to maximum.
+  -v	Output version and exit
+  -wait-replicas int
+    	If larger than 0 will wait for the specified number of replicas.
+  -wait-replicas-timeout-ms int
+    	WAIT timeout when used together with -wait-replicas. (default 1000)
 ```

 ## Sample output - Rate limited example.
 1000 Keys, 100K commands, @10K RPS